Piepongwong/cookiesCors/README.md

 `{withCredentials: true}` is the extra configuration.
 You have to do this at least for every API request that requires authentication, like a profile page.

 That's it!

+### Note
+The reason you've to set CORS is not really caused by React.
+It's caused by splitting up the application on a development server and a backend server.
+If you would host the React code and the API on the same origin (same domain and port), you wouldn't need to set CORS.